weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 XXX Are we deploying a version of the socks shop that we can deploy to here?

-## TODO

-fluxd does stuff with kubernetes, in the user’s cluster. fluxsvc answers API calls.

-## Make the repositories your own
+## Fork the repositories

+In order to

 Go to github and fork the microservices-demo repo to https://github.com/&lt;your-username&gt;/microservices-demo.
 Clone it locally.